Some of our information has moved to NT.GOV.AU

 Graduate development program

-The Solicitor for the Northern Territory (SFNT) Graduate Program is a 12 month training and development program starting in January 2017.
+The Solicitor for the Northern Territory (SFNT) Graduate Program is a 12 month training and development program starting in January each year.

 The program is run with the Department of Corporate and Information Services (DCIS) Employment Programs, Graduate Development Program.

 The SFNT Program offers a range of legal experience to prepare graduates for future employment opportunities in either the government or private sector.
 It is best suited for those with little or no post-admission legal experience.

 - a Northern Territory (NT) Government orientation and SFNT induction program when you start;

 - a rotation schedule that will expose you to a variety of legal practice in different areas of the Department of Attorney-General and Justice.
 Your rotation may include areas such as the Director of Public Prosecutions, Office of Parliamentary Counsel, and Solicitor for the Northern Territory, including the commercial, litigation and legal policy divisions;

 - peer support and mentoring, including a structured supervisor system.

 Indigenous graduates include Australian Aboriginal and/or Torres Strait Islander law graduates.

 To promote Equal Employment Opportunity (EEO) for Aboriginal and Torres Strait Islander people, the Commissioner for Public Employment has approved a Special Measures Plan.
 A Special Measure is a form of more favourable treatment of certain EEO groups, in this case indigenous law graduates.

 The current Public Sector Employment Management Act permits special measures in the NT public service.
 A number of agencies have used these plans to support greater workplace diversity and to address inequality of employment opportunity.